 Why do you need an internal communication plan?

-Creating an internal comms plan not only forces you to think strategically — it gives you something tangible to share with your stakeholders and leadership team to show the values of all your hard work (and pitch for budget!).
+Creating an internal comms plan not only forces you to think strategically.
+It also gives you something tangible to share with your stakeholders and leadership team.
+That way, you can prove the value of all your hard work (and pitch for budget!).

 Our employee communication strategy template will help you articulate your strategic approach, map out your tactics, and keep you focused on measurable results.

-How to use an employee communication template for your next internal comms project
+How to use an internal communications strategy template for your next comms project

-We’ve designed this template to support large-scale strategies as well as the smaller projects that often arise.
+We’ve designed this internal communications strategy template to support large-scale strategies as well as the smaller projects that often arise.

 Large or small, it’s always good to have a documented strategy.